 Know Your Rights Following A Slip-And-Fall Accident

 Ohio laws require property owners to maintain conditions that prevent guests and other individuals from suffering injuries due to known hazards or to warn visitors of known hazards while they exist.
-When accidents still occur, Klein & Carney Co., L.P.A. is the representation you need.
+When accidents still occur, Klein & Carney Co., LLC is the representation you need.

 Slip-and-fall and trip-and-fall accidents are among the most common examples of accidents that result in serious bodily harm, including broken bones, head trauma and other severe injuries.
 If you or someone you love was the victim of a preventable accident on someone else’s property, we can help determine if the negligent party can be held accountable.

 If your injury was caused by the negligence of a property owner, you may be entitled to compensation.
 We will gain a thorough understanding of the facts of your case and the extent of your injuries.